-That is why they need to be reminded of true spiritual values, as reflected in all the best works of spiritual teachers and talented humanitarians.
+That is why they need to be reminded of true spiritual values, as reflected in all the best works of talented humanitarians -- like Woody Guthrie.

 For example, in 1940, to help good progressives like Eleanor Roosevelt and President Franklin D. Roosevelt, and to collaborate with other progressive folk singers like Pete Seeger, Woody Guthrie wrote and sang the great folk song, This Land Is Your Land.

 The problem is that after Woody died, the song was essentially coopted and crucial verses were cut out of popular versions that most people usually sang, and still sing.
 Thus most Americans just know the chorus, which says: